Article 35(1) says that you must do a DPIA where a type of processing is likely to result in a high risk to the rights and freedoms of individuals:

 Risk in this context is about the potential for any significant physical, material or non-material harm to individuals.
 See What is a DPIA? for more information on the nature of the risk.

-To assess whether something is ‘high risk’, the GDPR is clear that you need to consider both the likelihood and severity of any potential harm to individuals.
+To assess whether something is ‘high risk’, the UK GDPR is clear that you need to consider both the likelihood and severity of any potential harm to individuals.
 ‘Risk’ implies a more than remote chance of some harm.
 ‘High risk’ implies a higher threshold, either because the harm is more likely, or because the potential harm is more severe, or a combination of the two.
 Assessing the likelihood of risk in that sense is part of the job of a DPIA.

 However, the question for these initial screening purposes is whether the processing is of a type likely to result in a high risk.